Here is everything you need to know about the RISE Festival in Las Vegas.

 You will get your e-tickets via email at the time of purchase.
 Ticket prices for the RiSE Festival depend on when you purchase them.

-Early Bird ticket prices range from $84 to $99 and are cheaper the earlier to buy them.
-After May 15th, tickets are $129.
+Early Bird ticket prices range from $84 (for Friday) to $99 (for Saturday).
+Tickets will increase at a later date (TBA) to $129.
 Children Tickets (ages 4-10) are $69 regardless of when you purchase them.

 Keep in mind that the website limits you to 6 tickets per order so if you have a larger group, plan on making multiple purchases.
 There is also a payment plan where you can reserve your ticket for only $29 plus a $10 financing fee.